ezi-sab/BSc_Y2_TeamProj/README.md

 Prototype demo plan

-Game Level Components:

-The Game logic is developed as each individual entity and integrated and tested as separate java classes.
+-The Game logic is developed as each individual entity and will be integrated and tested regularly as separate java classes.

-The Initial Entities we are considering are: -

-Bullet
-Game
-Map
-Tank
-Wall
-Score Keeper and etc.

-As we are considering the game should extend and support the multiplayer at the local host environment.

-A separate package will be coded where the Key Events from clients are handled.
-We name package as EventHandlers

-Eventually, we have two players controlling the tanks on the same keyboard.

-Event Press Handler:

- - Triggers the user events from Keyboard and determines the Tank position on the Map.
- - The player has the ability to move top,right,left and bottom.
- - The player could shoot the bullet that traverses the map and executes ray casting.
- - When each key pressed the locomotions are set to true in the Game environment.

-Event Release Handler:

- - Triggers the user events from Keyboard and stops the Tank position on the Map.
- - The player has the ability to move top,right,left and bottom.
- - When each key pressed the locomotions are set to false in result the Tank stops it’s movement.
+-Each sub team will work on their individual areas in the coming weeks
+- we aim to have meetings bi weekly to discuss and make sure everybody is on the same page and also to integrate code -every area will be covered by week 7 and we will present however far we have got

+Aim:- UI should be almost complete (main menu/game interface should 	contain all required features by this point) however the map may
+not be fully installed if the AI bot is having difficulty with wall interaction

+Enemy ship should display a good sense of AI and the pathfinding algorithm should be implemented as a minimum.

+Background music should be implemented (sound effects will depend on the rest of the development)